Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 To enable integrated vectorization with this sample:

-1. If you've previously deployed, delete the existing search index.
+1. If you've previously deployed, delete the existing search index. 🗑️
+2. To enable the use of integrated vectorization, run:

+    ```shell
-2. Run `azd env set USE_FEATURE_INT_VECTORIZATION true`
+    azd env set USE_FEATURE_INT_VECTORIZATION true
-3. Run `azd up` to update system and user roles
+    ```

+3. If you've already deployed your app, then you can run just the `provision` step:

+    ```shell
+    azd provision
+    ```

+    That will set up necessary RBAC roles and configure the integrated vectorization feature on your search service.

+    If you haven't deployed your app yet, then you should run the full `azd up` after configuring all optional features.

 4. You can view the resources such as the indexer and skillset in Azure Portal and monitor the status of the vectorization process.

-This feature is not currently compatible with GPT4-vision or the newer text-embedding-3 models.
+⚠️ This feature is not currently compatible with the [GPT vision integration](./gpt4v.md).

 ## Enabling authentication